mjg211/phaseR/README.md

 install.packages("phaseR")
 ```

-Alternatively, the latest development version available on
+Alternatively, the latest development version available from
 [GitHub](https://github.com/) can be installed with:

 ``` r